 One of the measures that have made airports safer since 9/11 is the increased use of technology in the fight against terror.
 Facial recognition software is now common in most airports and allows security personnel to identify terrorists before they get near the security checkpoint.
 Behavioral experts are now standard and airports.
 These professionals study the behavior of passengers, looking for signs of suspicious behavior.
 These behaviorists catch mostly drug smugglers, but their expertise has gone a long way in the fight against terrorism.

 Another overlooked resource in airport safety is the passengers themselves.
 Today’s airline passenger is more keen and aware and is more likely to report a suspicious package or individual.
-Prior to 9/11, flight attendants were taught to cooperate with terrorists in order to stay alive.
+Flight attendants learned to cooperate with terrorists in order to stay alive before 9/11.
 Now flight attendants receive special training that equips them with the skills they need to engage in aggressive combat with would-be terrorists.
 There have been several incidents of passengers subduing aggressive fliers and physically detaining them for the duration of the flight.

 Undercover police officers, bomb-sniffing dogs, and advanced baggage screening technology have all made airports safer.
 The presence of sky marshalls underscores Homeland Security’s commitment to airline safety.
-All of these measures, combined with the efforts of the TSA, have to lead to safer skies for passengers and crew alike.
+All of these measures, combined with the efforts of the TSA, have led to safer skies for passengers and crew alike.

 Does Airport Security Give Us a False Sense of Security?